-Actinides are elements with atomic numbers from 90 to 103 following element Actinium.
-They include naturally occurring elements of thorium, protactinium and uranium and eleven transuranic ie, artificially produced by nuclear reactions.
+Actinides are elements with atomic numbers from 90 to 103, following the element Actinium.
+They include naturally occurring elements of thorium, protactinium and uranium and eleven transuranic, i.e., artificially produced by nuclear reactions.
 Nevertheless, all actinides are radioactive.

 The term ‘actinide series’ has been derived from the first element of the series, actinium.
-The symbol An is used while referring to any of the actinide series elements which range in the periodic table from atomic numbers 89 to 103.
+The symbol An is used to refer to any of the actinide series elements, which range in the periodic table from atomic numbers 89 to 103.

 Electronic Configuration of Actinides

-The atomic size or ionic radii of tri positive actinides ions decrease steadily from Th to Lw due to increasing nuclear charge and electrons entering inner (n-2) f orbital.
+The atomic size/ionic radii of tri positive actinides ions decrease steadily from Th to Lw due to increasing nuclear charge and electrons entering the inner (n-2) f orbital.

-This gradual decrease in the size with an increasing atomic number is called actinide contraction like lanthanide contraction.
+This gradual decrease in size with an increasing atomic number is called actinide contraction, like lanthanide contraction.
 Because of the very poor shielding by 5f electrons, contraction is larger along the period.

 Formation of Coloured Ions

-Actinides like lanthanides ions have electrons in f-orbital and also empty orbitals like the d-block elements.
+Actinides like lanthanide ions have electrons in the f-orbital and also empty orbitals like the d-block elements.
 When a frequency of light is absorbed, the f-f electron transition produces a visible colour.